js1019/PlanetaryModels/README.md

 Report
 -----------------------------------------------------------------
-Please report issues under this repository.
+Please let us know any issues of this repository.